-Health regions reported no service delivery issues related to the recruitment and retention of Dental Therapists.
-Keewatin Yatthe reported an insufficient number of budgeted positions in order to deliver the required level of service.
+Health regions that participated in this report reported no service delivery issues related to the recruitment and retention of Dental Therapists.

 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).